R-local unlabeled sensing: A novel graph matching approach for multiview unlabeled sensing under local permutations: Conclusion

 \section{Conclusion}

 We study a linear inverse problem with scrambled measurements well known as the unlabeled sensing problem.
-In this paper, we focus on a novel setup of this problem, the r-local model, that considers local permutations.
-We propose an algorithm based on graph matching and Gromov-Wasserstein alignment.
+In this paper, we focus on a novel setup of this problem, the r-local model, that considers local permutations, and, in contrast to existing work, does not assume the measurements to be partially shuffled.
+We propose a novel algorithm based on insights from graph matching and recent advances in alignment via the quadratic assignment problem.
 Numerical experiments on synthetic data show that the proposed algorithm is robust to additive noise and exploits multiple views for improved recovery.
+As part of future work, we will explore the theoretical performance bounds for the $r$-local model.